 • To be eligible, applicants must have been enrolled as full-time students for at least part of the 12-month period preceding their entry into the competition.

 • Teams must comprise at least one member meeting the full-time student requirement, with all other team members enrolled at least part-time at some point during the 12-month period prior to entry.

-The Collegiate Inventors Competition receives inventions of all types from all fields.
-Each invention must be the original idea and work product of the student/adviser team and must not have been (1) made available to the public as a commercial product or process, or (2) patented or published more than one year prior.
-The invention, a reduced-to-practice idea or working model, must be the work of a student or team of students, either as a class project or an independent project.
-Additionally, the invention must be capable of being reproduced.
+The Collegiate Inventors Competition warmly welcomes inventions from all fields and domains.
+What truly matters is that each invention is an original concept conceived and developed by the student/adviser team.
+Furthermore, it should not have been (1) introduced to the public as a commercial product or process, or (2) patented or publicly disclosed more than a year prior to submission.
+These inventions, represented as reduced-to-practice ideas or working models, must reflect the collective efforts of students, either as part of a class project or through independent exploration.
+Additionally, it's vital that the invention is capable of replication.